iarna/iarna-toml/README.md

   However, be aware that if you use quoted keys in inline tables you won't be able to parse your file with the `toml-j0.4` or `toml` modules.

+## TOML we can't do

+* Detecting and erroring on invalid utf8 documents: This is because Node's UTF8 processing converts invalid sequences into the placeholder character and does not have facilities for reporting these as errors instead.
+We _can_ detect the placeholder character, but it's valid to intentionally include it.

 ## Improvements to make

 * In stringify: